Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Maps/Browse building floors/README.md

 ## How to use the sample

-Use the spinner to browse different floor levels in the facility.
+Use the picker to browse different floor levels in the facility.
 Only the selected floor will be displayed.

 ## How it works

-1. Create an `AGSPortalItem` using the `itemID` of a floor-aware web map.
+1. Create an `AGSPortalItem` using the identifier of a floor-aware web map.
 2. Set the `AGSMapView` to display the `AGSPortalItem`.
 3. Wait for the map to load and retrieve the map's `floorManager` property.
 4. Wait for the floor manager to load and retrieve the floor-aware data.